R1sh11172/Fracture-Classification/README.md

 - Gradio

 ### Why did I build it?
 I initiated the project with a focus on creating a practical solution for healthcare.
-Motivated by the desire to create a project useful for this field, I developed the bone break classification system to serve as a valuable tool to detect the specific type of fracture that occurred.
+Motivated by the desire to create a project useful for this field, I developed the bone break classification system to serve as a valuable tool to detect the specific type of fracture in any image that the user uploads.

 ### Resources
 - Dataset: https://www.kaggle.com/datasets/pkdarabi/bone-break-classification-image-dataset